robertwtucker/kafka2scaler/README.md

 ### Apache Kafka

-[Apache Kafka](https://kafka.apache.org) is a fault-tolerant, horizontally-scalable publish-subcribe message system designed to power distributed applications.
+[Apache Kafka](https://kafka.apache.org) is a fault-tolerant, horizontally-scalable publish-subscribe message system designed to power distributed applications.
 Kafka was originally designed by engineers at [Linked In](https://www.linkedin.com) who were looking to process large amounts of event data from their web site and infrastructure in real-time.
 To achieve the message volumes needed, Kafka forgoes some of the features associated with traditional publish-subscribe messaging systems like [ActiveMQ](https://activemq.apache.org) and [RabbitMQ](https://www.rabbitmq.com).
 In particular, Kafka does not assign individual IDs to messages so it cannot guarantee delivery of a particular message.
 It also does not track how many consumers there are for a particular topic and which messages have been read.
 The industry buzzword "big data" certainly applies here as companies like Linked In, [Twitter](https://twitter.com), [Netflix](https://www.netflix.com) and [AirBnB](https://www.airbnb.com) use Kafka at web-scale and report processing billions and even [trillions](https://www.confluent.io/blog/apache-kafka-hits-1-1-trillion-messages-per-day-joins-the-4-comma-club/) of messages per day.

 ### Inspire Scaler